In516ht-d-o-o/snowflake-external-functions/README.md

  select GetAge(user_name) from Users;
 ```
 > **Note:**
 > Azure functions must be deployed to Azure and integrated into Snowflake for this to work.
-[Integration/Registration Process](#snowflake-integration)
+Follow the [integration process](#snowflake-integration)

 This external function call will create a POST call to a registered Azure function endpoint with body data formatted like this:
 ```JSON